 Paula Deen Corn Casserole

-- 1 (8 Ounce) Box Prepared Corn Mix
+- 1 (8 -ounce) Box corn muffin mix

 - Pour into prepared baking dish.
 Bake in preheated oven for 45 minutes or until golden brown.

 - Let stand 5-10 minutes then serve warm.